Harvard Fatigue Laboratory: Second World War

-During the Second World War, the Harvard Fatigue Laboratory was used as one of the research facilities to examine conditions face by soldiers.
+During the Second World War, the Harvard Fatigue Laboratory was used as one of the research facilities to examine conditions faced by soldiers.
 Diets of soldiers were copied and analysed under similar environmental conditions, and new emergency rations to be sent to soldiers were tested for efficacy.
 The laboratory also contained extreme temperature rooms to investigate the physiological effects of different climates on soldier performance.
 A primary purpose of this was to understand the energy metabolism and heat flow from human subjects due to clothing – to optimise weight carried and energy output.

 The laboratory was also commissioned to examine the heat distribution of pilots flying at high altitudes.
 Electrically heated suits that were developed by Harwood Belding were tested by the Harvard Fatigue Laboratory to discover the optimal distribution of heat over the soldiers body to ensure maximal soldier performance.
 These findings were then sent to General Electric for the production and manufacturing of the suits which the soldiers used.
 Another use of the laboratory was to study the physiological impacts of suddenly breathing air with low levels of oxygen to replicate the physiological environment that pilots in the air force were subjected to.

 Study of the onset and progression of frostbite in tissues and ‘trench-foot’ were conducted to determine the adequate clothing required for servicemen and women.
 The laboratory mainly focused on the impact ambient temperatures can have in the slow death of foot tissue.
 One study showed that the standard leather military boot was not sufficient for cold weather service as they were not impermeable to wet grounds and also did not permit an extra layer of socks for heat control.
 The laboratory tested a new shoe, the L.L Bean shoepac, a sturdier boot with rubber soles and sides and room for more socks.
 They concluded it had greater last and better heat retention, so recommended it to the army for use in service.

 The Fatigue Laboratory and its staff were not limited to studies involving human subjects.
 An investigation into the use of bats as vectors of incendiary devices was studied by a researcher at the Harvard Fatigue Laboratory; as intel discovered that Japanese civilians would use straw in the roofs of their houses.